isomerpages/nlb-sure/_tours-and-workshops/2b-teachers-workshop.md

 **Programme Type:** Workshop

 **Programme Details:** This workshop can be conducted either physically or digitally.
 Teachers are recommended to prepare a laptop or smartphone as they will participate in interactive activities conducted via the [Kahoot!](https://kahoot.it/) platform.
 A blended learning package consisting our content and resources will be provided for the teachers.
+The contents of the workshop include:

+- Characteristics of fake news
+- Impact of fake news
+- Using the S.U.R.E. steps to combat fake news
+- Fact-checking resources and techniques

  **Target Audience:** Teachers and educators